Doctor of Ministry (D.Min.)

 Azusa, CA 91702-7000 USA

 The Doctor of Ministry in spiritual formation and ministry leadership offers a comprehensive curriculum track that focuses on the real-world skills ministry leaders need today.
-The ultimate goal is to renew and transform ministry leaders, churches, and communities toward those of Jesus Christ.
+The ultimate objective is to renew and transform ministry leaders, churches, and communities.

 1. Develop a theology of spirituality by integrating insights from Scripture, theology, and related disciplines in the humanities and behavioral sciences.

-2. Evaluate the dynamics of spiritual life in the context of urban life and ministry.
+2. Evaluate the dynamics of spiritual life in the context of multicultural life and ministry.

 3. Synthesize and apply the theories of spiritual formation to personal spiritual growth and the task of ministry through experience-oriented learning strategies, ascertaining how individuals form habits that facilitate spiritual growth.

-4. Analyze and critique how the pastor’s style of leadership contributes to spiritual formation in the congregation.
+4. Analyze and critique how the pastor’s leadership contributes to spiritual formation in the congregation.

 Full-time status in the D.Min. program is 8 units per term.
 Students who enroll in at least 4 units are considered to be half time.